HomeLatest NewsCyber SecurityDDoS attacks fell by 73% in Q3 of 2020, says Kaspersky

 Register Now →

-In Q3 2020, the company said that detected 73 per cent fewer attacks than in the previous quarter.
+In Q3 2020, the company said that it detected 73 per cent fewer attacks than in the previous quarter.
 However, compared to the same period in 2019, this figure has seen a one-and-a-half times year-on-year increase.
-This means that the decline observed during Q3 can mostly be by the abnormal rise of attacks in the second quarter.
+This means that the decline observed during Q3 can mostly be explained by the abnormal rise of attacks in the second quarter.

-The analysis of commands received by bots from command and control servers also revealed a drop in DDoS attacks.
+The analysis of commands received by from command and control servers also revealed a drop in DDoS attacks.
 On average, 106 attacks per day were carried out in Q3, while there were 10 more in the previous quarter.
 Nevertheless, while things have been quieter – there were three days where only one attack was registered – some periods still saw high DDoS activity.

 The most noticeable was July 2 which saw a record-breaking 323 attacks, the highest number for the whole of 2020.
 The previous peak was 298 attacks, registered back in April.